Ready for Risk: Relational Courage for complex times

 I care.
 That’s really what roots my work—clearing the way so life can express itself more freely.
 My journey has always led me back to the body, through movement, meditation, intimacy, identity, grief, and growth.
 As a Somatic Coach trained through the Strozzi Institute and the International Coaching Federation, I help others find that same embodied connection, in service of a more alive and truthful way of being.

-Kai Cheng Thom, MSW, MSc, Qualified Mediator, Certified Professional Jungian Life Coach, and Certified Somatic Sex Educator, is a coach, process facilitator, and mediator whose work focuses on the intersections of trauma healing, Transformative Justice, and social change.
 A noted theorist and practitioner in the field of conflict resolution, Kai Cheng has made significant contributions towards the integration and application of conflict transformation, crisis intervention, and body-based trauma healing methods in an activist context through her writing and teaching.
 Kai Cheng maintains a private practice as a one-on-one somatic coach, consultant, and group facilitator, drawing from extensive professional trainings in a wide variety of healing and wellness disciplines, including politicized somatics through the Strozzi and Generative Somatics lineages, depth psychology, Processwork, somatic sex education, clinical hypnotherapy, yoga nidra, and Thai massage.
-She has trained hundreds of embodiment and wellness professionals as Adjunct Faculty with the Institute for the Study of Somatic Sex Education and is a Senior Teacher at The Embody Lab.

 Kai Cheng Thom, MSW, MSc, Qualified Mediator, Certified Professional Jungian Life Coach, and Certified Somatic Sex Educator

-Akilah Richards, exploring Grief & It's Expression in Relationship
+Akilah Richards, Exploring Grief & Its Expression in Relationship

 Akilah S. Richards is a grief literacy educator, Certified Integrative Thanatologist, and Savor coach who supports people through the often-overlooked losses of life—not just death, but shifts in identity, role, and relationship.
 Her work helps people slow down, honor what’s ending, and listen for what still wants to live.